 Although the ending of Tree Of Heaven is a very sad one, there is also a ray of hope, since Yeon Seo's love for Hana is eternal.
 Everyone loves a great sacrificial love story, and this is it.
 Make sure you have at least one box of hankies ready for this memorable Korean drama.
 It's a tearjerker in the best of traditions.

-Although I have enjoyed Shin Hye Park in other dramas I think Tree Of Heaven is her masterpiece and nothing else she has done (to this point) has surpassed it in my eyes, no matter how much publicity she receives for her other works (hint! hint! the deadly dull and unoriginal Heirs).
-Actor Wan Lee is a revelation in this drama as Yeon Seo.
+Although I have enjoyed Park Shin Hye in other dramas I think Tree Of Heaven is her masterpiece and nothing else she has done (to this point) has surpassed it in my eyes, no matter how much publicity she receives for her other works (hint! hint! the deadly dull and unoriginal Heirs).
+Actor Lee Wan is a revelation in this drama as Yeon Seo.
 This was a part of a lifetime for him, playing such an intense character at two separate stages of life.
 I also enjoyed him very much in Swallow The Sun, In Soon Is Pretty, and most recently Our Gab Soon.

-I would strongly suggest you simply purchase the out of print DVD boxset from Ya Entertainment.
+I would strongly suggest you simply purchase the out of print DVD box-set from YA Entertainment.
 They have by far the best print of this treasure, with the best subtitles.
-Don't mess with cheap bootlegs or online prints if you can avoid them, they will hamper your enjoyment.
+Don't mess with cheap bootlegs or online prints if you can avoid them, they will hamper your enjoyment of this intense series.
 The music soundtrack CD and accompanying DVD set is also a very worthwhile investment, if you fall in love with the music as much as I did.
 Enjoy!

 HOME TO KOREAN DRAMA REVIEWS